Trustees

 Help us reduce loneliness, improve health and develop skills by donating, fundraising or volunteering.
 We can't do it without you!

-Donations are made through Just Giving which is a trusted, secure platform for donors.
+Donations are made through Give a Little which is a trusted, secure platform for donors.

 Accessibility